- Colleges

 No Transcripts Required

-Amount Varies
+Amount varies

 The Washington College Grant (WA Grant) gives eligible people more money for more types of education like certificate programs, job training, apprenticeships, or college.
 WA Grant is one of the most generous financial aid programs in the country.
 The amount you receive depends on family size, income, and the cost of your school or program.
-WA Grant is available to recent high school graduates or working-age adults; and low- to middle-income families and individuals.
+WA Grant is available to recent high school graduates or working-age Adult; and low- to middle-income families and individuals.

 Edmund F. Maxwell Foundation Scholarship